NexushasTaken/CodeWorm-Adventure-Game/docs/Features.md

 ### Achievements & Milestones

-Players unlock:

-- Cosmetic skins
-- Titles
+Players skins which can be earned by:

-- Trophies
+- Completing concepts

-Earned by:

-- Finishing levels
+- Completing levels
-- Mastering concepts
+- Earning achievements
-- Solving difficult problems

 ### Leaderboards